 Earlier in 2018, NordVPN did their own take on WireGuard, a new potential standard for VPN protocols which has shown extremely impressive initial results.
 NordVPN worked to modify WireGuard slightly and the result was introduced as NordLynx.

-NordLynx was at first only available as sort of a trial run, integrated with NBordVPN's Linux app.
-Now however, they've made it a general roll out to all NordVPN platforms across the board – albeit with a caution that overall, WireGuard is still generally experimental.
+NordLynx was at first only available as sort of a trial run, integrated with NordVPN's Linux app.
+Now, however, they've made it a general rollout to all NordVPN platforms across the board – albeit with a caution that overall, WireGuard is still generally experimental.

 Having tested WireGuard before, I have to say that it was impressive, but I still felt that it has a pretty long way to go.
 Just as I had installed a Linux VM to test NordLynx, out came the update for the NordVPN Windows app.

 Let's take a look at the speed test in various stages.
 The first iteration would be a barebones run sans VPN to a local server.
 Based on a 500 Mbps fiber line, this would normally get me close to max speeds.